Description

 Notes

-Though khoya can be made from Milk power, Ricotta cheese, Evaporated milk and condensed milk, the most natural form is to boil milk and reducing to solidify.
+Though khoa can be made from Milk power, Ricotta cheese, Evaporated milk and condensed milk, the most natural form is to boil milk and reducing to solidify.
 This process may be time consuming but would taste far better than the instant.

 mouth watering